pranjal-arora/attend-a-bot/README.md

 2. open the terminal, change directory to "client", and type in the command: "npm i"
 3. open the terminal, change directory to "server", and type in the command: "npm i"
 4. this installs all dependencies included in the package.json
-5. Either use the credentials of the accounts provided to login into the accounts and view the database(MongoDB) and cloud gallery(Cloundinary).
-Or create a new cluster on mongodb and store its node.js connection url in a .env file.
-Similarly store the cloudinary's cloud name, api key and secret in .env file
+5. create a new cluster on mongodb and store its node.js connection url in a .env file.
+Similarly store the (cloud gallery) cloudinary's cloud name, api key and secret in .env file
-6. install nodemon in "server" directory using cmd "npm i -g nodemon"
+6. install nodemon in "server" directory using cmd "npm i -g nodemon", for watching the server.
 7. run the server, by typing in the command "npm run dev" in "server" dir.
 Runs on http://localhost:5000
 8. run the client-side, by typing in the command "npm start" in "client" dir.
 Runs on http://localhost:3000